n0deserve/ETF-Calculator/README.md

-# etfcalculator
+# ETF Calculator
-Calculate early termination fees
+The easy way to calculate early termination fees